sarah-you/c0323-code-solutions/javascript-view-swapping/javascript-view-swapping-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is the `event.target`?
-the element that the event listener is triggered from;
+the element that the was interacted with (by the user) to trigger the event;

 - What is the affect of setting an element to `display: none`? hides the element that has the property display: none;